Programeowr/Law-in-Hands/README.md

 Register Button: By clicking this button, register page emerges.

 SOS Button : By clicking this Emergency page gets opend which consists emergency phone numbers.
+This button is present in almost all pages keeping the importance of it in mind.

 ![forgot password](https://github.com/user-attachments/assets/33fe22e0-4aaf-4a29-8404-52341bce5a00)